bstollnitz/aml_command_cli/README.md

 # How to train and deploy in Azure ML

 This project shows how to train a Fashion MNIST model with an Azure ML job, and how to deploy it using an online managed endpoint.
-It uses MLflow for tracking and model representation.
+It uses the Azure ML CLI, and MLflow for tracking and model representation.

 ## Azure setup